RetroPie/RetroPie-Docs/docs/Input-Lag.md

 ***

 ## Cautionary Tweaks
 The internet is full of input lag configuration changes for RetroPie.
 However, some may have unwanted side effects, or no effect whatsoever.
-Listed below are a few examples and how they might be used effectively.
+Listed below are a few examples, as well as how and when they might be used effectively.

 ### `video_hard_sync`
 ```